What is the aspect about learning macros and Visual Basic for Applications that you find more intimidating?

 If Compile On Demand is enabled, Procedure1 is the only procedure that is compiled at the beginning of the process described above.
 No additional code (from the other procedures) is compiled until the relevant procedure is called.
 Once Procedure1 calls Procedure2, the code of Procedure2 is compiled.
 Similarly, once Procedure2 calls Procedure 3, Procedure3 is compiled.
 Since Procedure4 and Procedure5 aren't called, their codes are not compiled.

 If Compile On Demand is disabled, the code of all the procedures (Procedure1 through Procedure5) is compiled before Procedure1 starts running.
 As you can imagine, under this scenario, the procedure you want to execute starts running a little bit later since there is more code to be compiled.
-Additionally, as explained by Richard Mansfield in Mastering VBA for Microsoft Office 2013, you wont be able to run the procedure you want (Procedure1) if there is any language or compile error in any of the other procedures (Procedure2 to Procedure5).
+Additionally, you won't be able to run the procedure you want (Procedure1) if there is any language or compile error in any of the other procedures (Procedure2 to Procedure5).

 Option #2: Background Compile.